Subodh Public School

 Subodh Public School is a senior secondary English medium co-educational school in Jaipur, Rajasthan, India.
 It is affiliated to the Central Board of Secondary Education (CBSE).
 The school started in 1985 under the aegis of Shri S.S.
 Jain Subodh Shiksha Samiti.
-It has a population of 3,500 students and 200 teachers.
+It has a population of 3,500 students and 107 teachers.
 The students are prepared to write the CBSE examination in Science, Commerce, and Humanities.
-The principal of the school is Mrs. Kamaljeet Yadav.
+The Principal of the school is Dr. Sanjay Parashar.

-Description

-Subodh Public School was the first school in Rajasthan to be certified with an ISO Quality management system and Environmental Management System.
-It was among the first five schools of India to be certified with an International School Award as a pioneer for the pilot project launched by British Council U.K. The school has consecutively won the International School Award.